vonhraban/docs-1/pages/toolkit.md

 Service discovery is used for name resolution, routing and centralising metadata.

 Micro uses the [go-micro](https://github.com/micro/go-micro) registry for service discovery.
-Consul is the default registry.
+MDNS is the default.
+This enables a zeroconf setup.
+In case you want something more resilient make use of consul

 ### Consul

+If you want
 Install and run consul

 ```shell